-Water managers finish in Groningen after climate bike ride across the NAP zero meter line
+Water managers finish in Groningen after climate bike ride across the NAP zero metre line

-The Climate Classic finished at the headquarters of the Noorderzijlvest Water Authority on Monday evening, June 19.
-This is a bike ride from Breda to Groningen to raise awareness of climate change.
-The route follows the NAP zero meter line.
-This is the coastline that will be created if sea levels rise too high.
+The Climate Classic Noorderzijlvest Water Authority Monday evening, June 19, at the headquarters of Noorderzijlvest Water Authority .
+This is a bike ride from Breda to Groningen aimed at raising awareness about climate change.
+The route follows the NAP zero-meter line—the coastline that would emerge if sea levels rise too high.
 More than 700 participants crossed the finish line.
 Several water board teams also took part.

 Water authorities and climate change

 The Climate Classic is an initiative of Cycling4Climate, which organizes cycling events with the aim of raising awareness about the climate crisis and getting people active in a fun way.
-Dijkgraaf Roeland van der Schaaf of the Noorderzijlvest Water Authority: "This initiative shows in an appealing way how you can achieve more by working together.
-Eight water board relay teams passed a symbolic baton to each other at every water board boundary.
-This kind of cooperation is also needed in other areas.
+Dijkgraaf Roeland van der Schaaf of Noorderzijlvest Water Authority: “This initiative demonstrates in a compelling way how working together can help us make progress.
+Eight water board relay teams passed a symbolic baton to each other at every water board border.
+That kind of cooperation is also needed in other areas.
 The water authorities deal with the consequences of climate change every day.
 Think of periods of prolonged drought and extreme downpours.
 These will only occur more frequently in the future.
-Together with other authorities, organizations, and residents, we will have to make careful considerations to keep our area livable."
+Together with other governments, organizations, and residents, we will have to make careful decisions to keep our region livable.”

 Eight water authority teams